wix-incubator/redux-testkit/README.md

 ```

 A redux reducer is a function that takes an action object, with a `type` field, and changes the state.
-In almost every case the state object itslef must remain immutable.
+In almost every case the state object itself must remain immutable.

 #### `Reducer(reducer, state).expect(action).toReturnState(result)`